quicwg/base-drafts/draft-ietf-quic-http.md

 ## Server Push

-Server push is an interaction mode introduced in HTTP/2 {{?HTTP2}} which permits a server to push a request-response exchange to a client in anticipation of the client making the indicated request.
+Server push is an interaction mode which permits a server to push a request-response exchange to a client in anticipation of the client making the indicated request.
 This trades off network usage against a potential latency gain.
 HTTP/3 server push is similar to what is described in HTTP/2 {{?HTTP2}}, but uses different mechanisms.

 Each server push is identified by a unique Push ID.
 This Push ID is used in one or more PUSH_PROMISE frames (see {{frame-push-promise}}) that carry the request